Creating a new Internal Communication

 When using an External Website detail page, the website must:

-• Use the HTTPS protocol.
+• Use the HTTPS protocol

 Video Url

-Displayed if you select Video as the Detail Type.
+Displays if you select Video as the Detail Type.

 Enter the full url of the video you want to display in the Detail in the form: